 is approximately known, Rw = Rwapp solves to:

 Notice that a solved, closed formula like this can not be found by using the Simandoux equation (it would require numerical analysis iterations).
 However, a similar closed expression is easily found by solving the Fertl water saturation on the same conditions.
 (See the last equation on the article of pay index.)

+The Rwapp equation is a powerful tool to estimate the formation water salinity from log data in a reservoir.
 Find a water zone, like an aquifer or even a water pocket, apply SW≅1 in the equation to find

 Rw=Rwapp, and convert it to an equivalent NaCl salinity using the borehole zone depth temperature.